carbonblack/carbon-black-cloud-sdk-python/examples/enterprise_edr/threat_intelligence/Taxii_README.md

 python3 stix_taxii.py --site_start_date my_site_name_1 '2019-11-05 00:00:00' my_site_name_2 '2019-11-05 00:00:00'
 ```

-This may be useful if the intention is to keep an up-to-date collection of STIX data in a Enterprise EDR Feed.
+This may be useful if the intention is to keep an up-to-date collection of STIX data in an Enterprise EDR Feed.

 ## Troubleshooting